IBM/event-automation/_es_11.2/02-installing/06-installing.md

     Where:

     - `<case-version>` is the version of the CASE file to be copied.
-    - `target-registry` is the internal docker registry.
+    - `target-registry` is the internal container image registry.

    Ensure that all the images have been mirrored to the target registry by checking the registry.